violathadtanone/IDS706-Assignment-1/README.md

 git push
 ```

 - We can check the successful push to GitHub by going to our repository and `Actions` tab.
 Here, we will see the commit `"Add project files"` that we have previously pushed.
 The workflow runs will have green icon indicating a complete run, where red icon indicates some failure during the run.
-Then we can proceed to see workflow run details and confirm that is passes all six steps including
+Then we can proceed to see workflow run details and confirm that is passes all six steps including:
     - Check out repository
     - Set up Python
     - Install dependencies